OffBeatHow To Calculate Your Short-Term Vacation Rental Cash Flow

 After each low season, there is a peak season that allows you to tip the scale in your favor.

-Peak seasons represent the demand pinnacle for your short-term rental.
+Peak seasons represent the pinnacle of demand for your short-term rental.
 When demand rises, you can increase your rental rates, too.
-This means that you can charge a premium for services you offer at the right time of the year, especially if your neighborhood is in high demand.
+This means you can charge a premium for services you offer at the right time of the year, especially if your neighborhood is in high demand.

-A well-positioned short-term rental may even charge as much as a month’s mortgage in a single week.
-So, while you need to account for vacancies during cash flow calculation, all is not lost.
+A well-positioned short-term rental may charge as much as a month’s mortgage in a week.
+So, while you need to account for vacancies during cash flow calculation, you do not lose anything.
 Busy seasons help pick up the slack!

 Fees and other expenses